MKand/cloud-hackathons-aiapp/hacks/genai-genkit/README.md

     }
    ```

-1. The flow should block user requests that divert the main goal of the agent (requests to perform a different task)
+- The flow should block user requests that divert the main goal of the agent (requests to perform a different task)
-    The input of:

     ```json
     {
         "history": [